-Hyperglycemia may follow hypoglycemia either because too much sugar was ingested or because hypoglycemia caused a surge in counter-regulatory hormones (glucagon, epinephrine, cortisol, growth hormone).
-Too high a bedtime insulin dose can drive glucose down and stimulate a counter-regulatory response, leading to morning hyperglycemia (Somogyi phenomenon).
+Hyperglycemia may result from too high a bedtime insulin dose, which can drive glucose down and stimulate a counter-regulatory response, leading to morning hyperglycemia (Somogyi phenomenon).
 A more common cause of unexplained morning hyperglycemia, however, is a rise in early morning growth hormone (dawn phenomenon).
 In this case, the evening insulin dose should be increased, changed to a longer-acting preparation, or injected later.

 Hypokalemia may be caused by intracellular shifts of potassium due to insulin-induced stimulation of the sodium-potassium pump, but it is uncommon.
-Hypokalemia more commonly occurs in acute care settings when body stores may be depleted and IV insulin is used.
+Hypokalemia Hypokalemia Hypokalemia is serum potassium concentration 3.5 mEq/L ( 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
+The most common cause is... read more more commonly occurs in acute care settings when body stores may be depleted and IV insulin is used.

 Local allergic reactions at the site of insulin injections are rare, especially with the use of human insulins, but they may still occur in patients with latex allergy because of the natural rubber latex contained in vial stoppers.
 They can cause immediate pain or burning followed by erythema, pruritus, and induration—the latter sometimes persisting for days.
 Most reactions spontaneously disappear after weeks of continued injection and require no specific treatment, although antihistamines may provide symptomatic relief.

-Circulating anti-insulin antibodies are a very rare cause of insulin resistance.
-This type of insulin resistance can sometimes be treated by changing insulin preparations (eg, from animal to human insulin) and by administering corticosteroids if necessary.
+Circulating anti-insulin antibodies are a very rare cause of insulin resistance in patients still taking animal insulin and sometimes in those on human and analog insulins.
+Insulin resistance due to circulating anti-insulin antibodies can sometimes be treated by changing insulin preparations (eg, from animal to human insulin) and by administering corticosteroids or immunosuppressants and sometimes plasmapheresis if necessary.

-Regimens range from twice/day split-mixed (eg, split doses of rapid- and intermediate-acting insulins) to more physiologic basal-bolus regimens using multiple daily injections (eg, single fixed [basal] dose of long-acting and variable prandial [bolus] doses of rapid-acting insulin) or an insulin pump.
-Intensive treatment, defined as glucose monitoring ≥ 4 times/day and ≥ 3 injections/day or continuous insulin infusion, is more effective than conventional treatment (1 to 2 insulin injections daily with or without monitoring) for preventing diabetic retinopathy, nephropathy, and neuropathy.
+Regimens range from twice a day split-mixed (eg, split doses of rapid- and intermediate-acting insulins) to more physiologic basal-bolus regimens using multiple daily injections (eg, single fixed [basal] dose of long-acting and variable prandial [bolus] doses of rapid-acting insulin) or an insulin pump.
+Intensive treatment, defined as glucose monitoring ≥ 4 times a day and ≥ 3 injections a day or continuous insulin infusion, is more effective than conventional treatment (1 to 2 insulin injections a day with or without monitoring) for preventing diabetic retinopathy Diabetic Retinopathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more , nephropathy Diabetic Nephropathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more , and neuropathy Diabetic Neuropathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more .
 However, intensive therapy may result in more frequent episodes of hypoglycemia and weight gain and is more effective in patients who are able and willing to take an active role in their self-care.